CSF interpretation

 Antibiotics prior to lumbar puncture

-• Antibiotics are unlikely to significantly affect the CSF cell count or biochemistry in samples taken <24 hours after administration
+• Antibiotics are unlikely to significantly affect the CSF cell count or biochemistry if the CSF sample was taken within 24 hours of antibiotic administration

 • Prior antibiotics usually prevent the culture of bacteria from the CSF